theogiraudet/Bookshelf/docs/modules/block.md

   **State**: The entity is summoned.
 ```

-*Summon a block display with a hitbox using the block at 0 0 0:*
+*Example: Summon a block display with a hitbox using the block at 0 0 0:*

 ```mcfunction
 # Get block data